Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Numerical investigations on the optimal quantum partial search algorithm

 \subsection{Numerical bounds and optimal sequences}

 Consider a database of size $N=2^8$.
 Grover's algorithm requires $k=12$ oracle queries to reach a success probability of approximately $99.99\%$.
 We then focus on operator sequences $S_{n,m}$ comprising at most $11$ global or local Grover operators, i.e., with total query counts $k_\text{tot} \in [2, 11]$.
 The block size, determined by $m$, is varied within the range $m \in [2, 7]$.
 We conduct an exhaustive numerical search to identify, for each values $k_\text{tot}$ and $m$, the sequence yielding the maximal success probability $\pr^\text{max}_{x=t_1}(k_{\text{tot}})$ as defined in Eq. (\ref{eq:pr_max}).
 The resulting values of $\pr^\text{max}_{x=t_1}(k_{\text{tot}})$ are displayed in Fig. \ref{fig:pr_max}, and the corresponding optimal sequences are listed in Table \ref{tab:n=8,pr} in Appendix \ref{app:numerical_quest}.
-Our results show that all optimal sequences take the form
+Except for a few over-rotation cases at large $k_\text{tot}$ discussed in Appendix \ref{app:numerical_quest}, the optimal sequences take the GRK form

-confirming that the GRK sequence is optimal among all possible operator sequences.
+providing compelling numerical evidence supporting the GRK sequence as the optimal ansatz in the cases examined.
 Additionally, when the database is partitioned into two blocks (corresponding to $m=n-1$ and $K=2$), we find that the optimal sequence omits the first global Grover operator, i.e., $k_1=0$.
 This result is consistent with the analysis presented in \cite{Korepin2006opt}.

+In addition to the exhaustive enumeration for \(n=8\), we have performed targeted scans for larger database sizes up to \(n=40\) with a fixed total query count \(k_\text{tot}=20\).
+In every instance examined, the GRK‑form sequence yields the minimal expected number of iterations.
+Representative results are summarized in Appendix \ref{app:numerical_quest}.

-The corresponding expected number of iterations are shown in Fig. \ref{fig:E}, where the explicit values are listed in Table \ref{tab:n=8,k} in Appendix \ref{app:numerical_quest}.
+The corresponding expected numbers of iterations are shown in Fig. \ref{fig:E}, where the explicit values are listed in Table \ref{tab:n=8,k} in Appendix \ref{app:numerical_quest}.
 For $m \leq 5$, we find that the expected iteration number is not a monotonic function of $k_\text{tot}$.
 Therefore, a certain speedup can be achieved by measuring before $k_\text{tot}$ reaches its maximum value, analogous to the strategy employed in Grover's algorithm.
 In contrast, for $m > 5$, the minimal expected iteration number always occurs at $k_\text{tot}=2$, indicating low efficiency of the algorithm in this regime.
 This conclusion will be analytically verified in Sec. \ref{subsec:k_partial_search_with local}.

 In Figs. \ref{fig:pr_max} and \ref{fig:E}, we also present the success probability and the expected iteration number for solving the partial search problem using only the global Grover operator.
 It is easy to see that